What is Cloud Computing?

 Cloud computing is the model of providing computing resources over the internet.
 These resources include anything from hardware through to complete software solutions, each offering companies or individuals a place to host, manage and run workloads.

 Many types of resources are available in the cloud.
 From data storage and disaster recovery solutions to high-level computing resources and networking options.
-The cloud gives businesses the freedom to design their own systems,. then, it brings the flexibility needed to change and upgrade those systems when needed.
+Cloud technology gives businesses the freedom to design their own systems, then, it brings the flexibility needed to change and upgrade those systems when needed.

 There are many cloud computing use cases.
 Companies can use it to work remotely, reduce IT infrastructure costs, or access more powerful technology.
 Cloud spending increased by $170 billion between 2020 and 2022 and, with advancing technologies like big data and artificial intelligence, is set to grow further.